rmanak/tensorflow_tutorials/README.md

 - Tutorial 9: Writing custom estimators with `tf.estimator` API, CSV IO example with dataset API and `tf.summary` for tensorboard.

+- Tutorial 10: Embedding layer to vectorize sequence of indicies (text vectorization) using `tf.nn.embedding_lookup`.

 ---

 ## Extras